 Step 2: Phone Interview

-If the nanny emails you back and sounds interested, ask the nanny when she is available for a phone interview.
+If the nanny messages you back and sounds interested, ask the nanny when she is available for a phone interview.
 During the phone interview, Introduce yourself and share a little about your family and your occupations.
 Remember that the nannies you speak with are also evaluating you and your family to decide whether they are interested in your job, so be prepared to answer basic questions about your family and the job you’re offering.The most important part of the phone interview is for you to get an idea of the nanny’s level of experience and how long she stayed at her previous jobs.
 Go over her past experience and always ask what she likes about being a nanny.
 You may also want to ask the nanny if they’re looking to be paid under the table or through payroll since this can be a deal breaker.

 Step 3: Decide If You Want To Interview The Nanny In-Person